mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/quick-start/index.md

 # High Availability
 We can also connect to every node in the cluster when running native ZooKeeper commands.
 If the connection to a single node in the cluster is lost, ZooKeeper will automatically try to connect you to the next available node in the cluster.

-To enable this, pass a comma-delimited list of all agent IPs as an argument to the `zkCli.sh` script.
+To enable this, pass a comma-delimited list of all agent IP addresses as an argument to the `zkCli.sh` script.
 With this example, the command would be:

 ```
 docker run -it zookeeper zkCli.sh -server 10.0.3.206:1140 10.0.3.206:1140,10.0.1.244:1140,10.0.0.244:1140